Skip to main content

 3. a revision of sectoral safety legislation (e.g. Machinery Regulation, General Product Safety Directive).

-European proposal for a legal framework on AI
+An European legal framework on AI

 The Commission aims to address the risks generated by specific uses of AI through a set of complementary, proportionate and flexible rules.
-These rules will also provide Europe with a leading role in setting the global gold standard.
+These rules also provide Europe with a leading role in setting the global gold standard.

 Important milestones

-February 2024
+2. February 2024

 Latest News